schatekar/blog/_posts/DRAFT - 2017-12-21-Let-the-consumers-of-your-api-decide-what-data-they-want-returned.md

 ---
 layout: post
 title: Let the consumers of your API decide what data they want returned in the payload
+tweet: Take your hypermedia API to the next level by using Lazy Gets
 published: false
 ---